The Best World Atlases in 2025

 The World Atlas of Whisky 3rd edition

-Dave Broom’s 3rd edition explores over 500 distilleries across Scotland, Japan, India, and Taiwan, with a focus on flavor profiles and regional styles.
-New to this edition are Flavour Camp Charts, categorizing whiskies by taste (e.g., smoky, fruity), and insights into sustainability practices in Scotch production.
-The atlas includes detailed maps of distilleries, tasting notes for rare malts like Karuizawa (Japan), and profiles of emerging craft producers in Australia and Germany.
+Dave Broom’s 3rd edition includes over 500 distilleries in Scotland, Japan, India, and Taiwan, tasted for regional style and flavour profile.
+Flavour Camp Charts, separating whiskies by flavour (e.g., fruity, smoky), are introduced in this edition, alongside details of sustainable practices in the production of Scotch.
+The atlas includes detailed maps of distilleries, tasting notes for limited malts such as Karuizawa (Japan), and profiles of emerging craft producers in Australia and Germany.

 Review: 4.6/5